momoso7/100-days-of-code/log.md

 **Today's Progress**: Finished the product landing page.

 **Thoughts**: This one is quite challenging, but finally finished it!
 Like the previous project, it still can be improved, especially design-wise.
 The media queries that I defined also hasn't working properly when tested.
 I wonder what is the cause of this?

+### Day 17: 27 November 2020
+**Today's Progress**: Started doing the technical documentation page.

+**Thoughts**: So far, everything goes quite smoothly.
+But reading the user stories, I think it will be a challenge to make the navigation bar.
+Let's see if I can finish this tomorrow.
 <!--### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)